Legal Landscape: The death penalty

 See here to get state-by-state information (from the Death Penalty Information Center).
 Click around on this site, which has a lot of information about the death penalty.

 The 31 states allowing the death penalty must follow Constitutional requirements.
-So any state laws (definitions of murder allowing the death penalty or procedures related to the death penalty) must not violate the limitations discussed in the Judicial column (above, right).
+So any state laws (definitions of murder allowing the death penalty or procedures related to the death penalty) must not violate the limitations discussed in the Judicial section.

 You can see a map of death penalty states here, along with state-specific information about methods of execution and recent laws relating to the death penalty (from the National Conference of State Legislatures).